- You must operate a trust account and hold the duty collected from taxpayers in accordance with the terms and conditions.

 - that is assessed by RevenueWA (e.g. not self-assessed).

 Any agreement to transfer land, where there is additional duty payable on the transfer (e.g. subsale transactions).

 Electronic Advice of SaleShow more

-EAS allows the submission of online requests for settlement information simultaneously to the Office of State Revenue, Landgate, the Water Corporation and some non-Water Corporation service providers to receive online rates and tax information.
+EAS allows the submission of online requests for settlement information simultaneously to RevenueWA, Landgate, the Water Corporation and some non-Water Corporation service providers to receive online rates and tax information.

-For further information, or to subscribe to the EAS service and receive an EAS Agent ID, visit the Landgate website.
+Contact Landgate for further information or to subscribe to the EAS service.
+Contact details are available on the Landgate website.

-Through Online Duties, you can retrieve data that you previously entered into the EAS system when making enquiries on rates and taxes for settlement purposes by entering a known EAS Job Identity, searching the EAS system to locate an unknown EAS Job Identity, and auto-loading all relevant property and party details into the assessing screen (buyer, seller, land details and consideration).
+Through Online Duties, you can submit an EAS to retrieve data you had previously entered into the property reporting online system.
+Do this when making enquiries on rates and taxes for settlement purposes by entering a known EAS Job Identity, searching the EAS system to locate an unknown EAS Job Identity, and auto-loading all relevant property and party details into the assessing screen (buyer, seller, land details and consideration).